fermga/TNFR-LFS/docs/cli.md

 * `--log-format` – select `json` (default) or `text` for a human-readable formatter.

-The same options can be persisted inside `tnfr-lfs.toml` under `[logging]`.
+The same options can be persisted inside `tnfr_lfs.toml` under `[logging]`.
 See the updated template at the project root for an example with sane defaults.